Carelessness can ruin combs

 Greater wax moth can quickly destroy combs that have had brood in, especially in warm weather and if the combs are stacked together.
 Lesser wax moth will attack combs whether they have had brood in or not, but are not as destructive as greater wax moth.

 I place shallow combs in supers on wide spacing and brood frames on narrow spacing.
-They are dry and placed in a stack with a queen excluder top and bottom and a roof on top.
+When they have been cleaned up by the bees after extracting, they are placed in a stack with a queen excluder top and bottom and a roof on top.
 They are left outside or under cover in the cool.
-In winter this will reduce the activities of wax moth.
+In winter, this will reduce the activities of wax moth.
 I make sure there are no gaps for mice to enter.
 I rotate my super combs, so what I don't use one year are the first to be used the next.
 This deals with lesser wax moth.